 Fight against illegal migratory flows and related crime makes an important element in ensuring state security and a sustainability of existing migration management system.
 Measures preventing illegal migration work to curtail illegal migration opportunities, while expanded and accessible opportunities for legal migration help reduce migration-related illegal activities and other forms of crime.

 Strengthening cooperation with partner countries and international organizations, and developing cooperation formats are another important aspects to fight against illegal migration and transnational organized crime.
 International criminal justice and police cooperation make an important mode of such interaction with partner countries.
 The GoG has concluded bilateral agreements on cooperation and exchange of information, international treaties and cooperation memoranda with more than 30 states.
 In addition, Georgia has designated its police attachés in 16 partner countries covering additional 7 countries.
 The attaché network will have to increase and their coverage should continue to expand.
 Since 2017, an Agreement on Operational and Strategic Cooperation between the EUROPOL and Georgia has been in force.
 Within the framework of the Agreement, Georgia seconded a liaison officer to EUROPOL in 2018 and, since 2019, a communication channel for prompt and safe exchange of information has been operational between EUROPOL and Georgia.
 Also, in 2019, Georgia joined EUROPOL’s several analytical projects.
 Furthermore, an Agreement on Cooperation between EUROJUST and Georgia was concluded in 2019 and Georgia has seconded its liaison prosecutor to EUROJUST in 2020.
-The given cooperation formats with EUROPOL and EUROJUST will further promote and enhance fight against serious crime related to illegal migration, especially transnational organized crime, including trafficking.
+The given cooperation formats with EUROPOL and EUROJUST will further promote and enhance fight against serious crime related to illegal migration, especially transnational organized crime, including migrant smuggling and trafficking of human beings.

 Georgia has had a successful cooperation with FRONTEX to combat illegal migration and organized crime.
 Within this format, Georgian police officers have been regularly seconded to the EU MSs, and relevant units and divisions of the MIA have been active to take part in joint operations with FRONTEX.
 The land, marine and air operations with FRONTEX include border checks and border supervision.
 Since 2019, the Georgia’s MIA and FRONTEX have been carrying out joint operations to reduce illegal migration flows from Georgia, such as placing additional experts in the airports of Georgia and seconding MIA patrol inspectors (border controllers) to the airports of the EU/Schengen states.
 This endeavor also envisages training border officers in EU legislation on border control, facilitating the introduction of European standards at border checkpoints, deepening cooperation in the area of criminal intelligence and sharing information and experience.
 It is also important to continue working with FRONTEX on joint operations to bring Georgian citizens illegally staying in EU MSs back to Georgia.
 With a view to reducing the cases of violations of the rules of visa-free travel in EU/Schengen area by Georgian citizens and thus precluding of possible triggering visa suspension mechanism, the Georgian Parliament enacted legal changes in 2020 to prevent the outflow of Georgian citizens who are likely to abuse the visa-free regime when travelling to EU/Schengen states.